Carina-P/Love-Pilates/README.md

 I have made wireframes for three pages and for each page I have frames for each of Desktop/Tablet/Mobile.
 [Wireframes](https://github.com/Carina-P/LovePilates/blob/master/wireframes/wireframes.pdf)

+**Comment to changes of initial wireframes:**

-**Comment:**I checked wireframes with users and especially younger preferred all information in one page since it is a moderate amount of features: they use mobile device and do not want to click a lot.
+- I checked wireframes with users and especially younger preferred **all information in one page** since it is a moderate amount of features and they use mobile device and do not want to click a lot.
+The studio think it is important to reach young clients and thus listen to their advices.
+I do not think older user will suffer from this change.

-One user suggested to use a carousel for quotes - takes less space.
-I tried that and thougt it was appealing.
+- One user suggested to use a **carousel for quotes** - takes less space.
+Tried that and users thought it was more appealing and gave up the initial wireframe-layout for this.

-This change also made me change the order of features (sections) to satisfy what the users told me.
+- Not having separate pages made me **change the order of features** to satisfy what the users told me was important.

+- In the beginning I thought I would not have time to implement a part about instructors and the studio.
+But in the end I decided to implement it anyway to make the site more complete.
+I never draw any wireframes since, after talking to users, the design was simple.

 ## Design Choices
 I looked around different pilates sites to find inspiration and desided that I wanted a hero-image to be a drawn picture - for me it felt more modern.
 I found a picture that I thought was inspiring